csc510-team5/ClassMateBot/docs/Resource/addResource.md

 # About $addResource

-Command that lets the instructor add the resource link of course materials.
+A command that lets the instructor add the resource link of course materials.
 Instructor only.

 ## Changes